 March 2015: I just uploaded the video of this talk to YouTube for my first time (whee, yay me) where you can see it now, no password required.
 (Thanks to Tamara’s husband for helping me procure the file and Tami Stackelhouse for inviting me and letting me share it.)

-There’s about 9 minutes of introduction before I’m allowed to get going, but it’s worth the wait!
+There was about 9 minutes of introduction before I was allowed to get going, but it was worth the wait!
 No surprise, most of the room turned out to be even bendier than I am now (about 20 people), and some said they had even suspected EDS already.